 Other advantages of changing your DNS Server:

-If your system admin has blocked some websites, changing your PC’s DNS server can enable you to visit those websites if DNS filtering is
+If your system admin has blocked some websites, changing your PC’s DNS server can enable you to visit those websites if DNS filtering is NOT enabled.

 Here is what the configuration looks like on windows with primary and secondary DNS servers.